Name List of the First Nine Famous Monks In Thailand

 Luang Phor Derm was born in 1860 and is one of the greatest guru monks in Thailand.
-He has helped to develops many temples in the province as well as the neighbouring area, including Pichit, Phitsanulok and Chainat.
+He has helped develop many temples in the province and the neighboring area, including Pichit, Phitsanulok, and Chainat.
 LP Derm sacred amulet has done a great job winning the hearts and respect of the people across Thailand.
-Its main purpose for creating amulets is comprehensively for self-protection as same as his magic knives.
-In a long time past, the elephant is served as carrier, LP Derm kept many elephants to carries him wherever he goes, LP Derm loved all his elephants, he had special knowledge’s (Yana) to detect elephants' mind and to communicate with them.
-As a preceptor, LP Derm was often invited to many temples to preside over the ordain ceremony.
-With his great benevolent goodness, he always worries about the water in the temple’s pond, which is the main supply for all occasions within the temple.
+Its main purpose for creating charms is for self-protection, like his magic knives.
+The elephant served as a carrier; LP Derm kept many elephants to carry him wherever he went.
+LP Derm loved all his elephants and had special knowledge (Yana) to detect elephants' minds and communicate with them.
+As a preceptor, LP Derm was often invited to many temples to preside over the ordaining ceremony.
+With his great benevolent goodness, he always worries about the water in the temple's pond, which is the main supply for all occasions within the temple.

-When the pond was shallower during the dry season, LP Derm will go to meditate and beg for rain.
-When LP Derm was getting old, one day his disciples report to him that the water in the pond will be dry up if there is no rain within these few days.
+When the pond was shallower during the dry season, LP Derm would go to meditate and beg for rain.
+When LP Derm was getting old, one day, his disciples reported that the water in the pond would dry up if there were no rain within a few days.
 LP Derm nodded his head while he was lying sick on the floor.
-"My sons I am going to leave this world, I wish all of you be a good monks’ and be happy forever, so don't worry about the water in the pond", he said.
+"My sons I am going to leave this world, I wish all of you be good monks' and be happy forever, so don't worry about the water in the pond," he said.
 A few minutes later, LP Derm passed away.
-Suddenly, the lighting flashed from the sky and the thunder strikes, and its rain heavily about one hour, and later the pond was filled with water.
+Suddenly, the lightning flashed from the sky, and the thunder struck, and it rained heavily for about one hour, and the pond was filled with water.
 The great monk often miraculously passed away in this manner.
 Luang Phor Derm passed away in 1951 at the age of 91.

 7. Luang Phor Ban (B.E.2418~2481)